Police investigate how alleged NSW shooter accessed gun, confirm pregnant woman killed

 "It's a terrible situation, and it's still live, so we don't have much information.
 My thoughts are with the victims and their families.
 I will keep you updated," he wrote.

-Police sent a geo-targeted text message to residents telling them to stay inside and avoid the area.
+Police had sent a geo-targeted text message to residents telling them to stay inside and avoid the area.

 Lake Cargelligo is located about three and a half hours south-west of Dubbo.
 It has a population of around 1,160, according to 2021 Census figures.

-— With additional reporting from Australian Associated Press
+— With additional reporting from Australian Associated Press.

 For the latest from SBS News, download our app and subscribe to our newsletter.